 When it comes to choosing a Drug Rehab in Sydney, Australia, we have Government-funded facilities and private facilities.
 With a referral from your GP you have the option to enter both, dependent on your financial situation.
 Public facilities are generally akin to a hospital-type setting whilst private facilities tend more towards the retreat/health resort-style.

 Private drug rehab falls into two categories – clinical or holistic.
-Clinical facilities prescribe and administer prescription medications to assist with detox and psychiatric conditions associated with addiction.
+Clinical facilities prescribe and administer prescription medications to assist with detox and the mental health conditions associated with addiction.
 Holistic facilities prefer to treat addiction with a multi-faceted approach that treats the individual from many aspects, addressing every area of their wellbeing from psychological health to nutrition, social support, physical biology and family/support networks.

 Drug dependency is never purely a physical addiction.
 If it was, every person who’d ever tried drugs would be an addict!
 Some of us are susceptible to addiction, whilst others can happily dabble in it their entire lifetime without developing an addiction.
 What does that tell us?
 There are many facets to addiction that create the perfect storm for dependency to develop.